ankit2four/todo/README.md

 ### Profile Component
 - The Profile component displays the user's username.
 - Users can log out from the app by clicking the "Log Out" button.
-- There's also an option to delete the user's data from local storage.

 ## User Authentication
 - User authentication is implemented using React context and the UserContext component.